 [Pete is suggesting that they take some tourist photos of each other standing in front of the Surveyor.
 They will start with Pete.]134:16:14 Bean: Okay.
 Just a second.
 (Pause) Back up just a little, Pete.
 Try for 15 feet.
 (Pause) Okay.
 That ought to be good.
 How's that look to you?

 [In going through the photos and trying to figure out which astronaut is in which picture, we discussed the clues that are available for distinguishing them.
 On later missions, the Commanders wore red stripes on their helmets, PLSSs, sleeves, and legs and the job of telling a Commander from a Lunar Module Pilot is an easy one.
 Here, the clues are subtler.]134:16:39 Conrad: Good.
 Come in just a foot.

 [Conrad - "I had the parts bag on and (looking at one of the pictures) I'm not sure that isn't a strap right there.
 But you'd have to look closer."]

 [Bean - "That's right.
 That's one of the big clues.
 The secret is to get a magnifying glass and look for the straps (for the parts bag coming over the top of the PLSS), and that's the biggest clue."]

 [A pre-flight photo shows the upper and lower straps on the lefthand side.
 Compare with a detail from AS12-48-7071, which shows the upper straps on both sides.
-The relevant areas of Al's tourist pictures of Pete at the Surveyor, AS12-48-7133 and AS12-48-7134 are too overexposed to show the upper straps and associated carabiners.
-The lefthand, lower strap may be visible in 7134.]
+The upper and lower straps on the left side are visible in both of Al's tourist pictures of Pete at the Surveyor, AS12-48-7134, and are indicated in a detail from 7134.]

 [Conrad - "Well, that and the tongs."]